 When Beverly was in eighth grade her teacher sent her poem “Stars” to the National High School Poety Association, and she was soon a published writer in Young America Sings, an anthology of Texas high school poetry.
 Forty years later, she sent an article on fire safety in the home to Happiness magazine, and it was published.
 In between she went to high school, played clarinet in the band, was a majorette, and graduated.
 Then she got married had three sons (one an angel in heaven), and attended Midwestern State University.
 She graduated cum laude with a teaching certificate and had a fourth son.
-She taught children in elementary school for twenty-two years.
-Writing was the farthest thing from her mind.
+For twenty-two years, she taught children to read and write.
+They taught her patience.

 The farmer boy who moved to the city

 And met the girl who was oh so pretty.

 The orphan girl who rode the train from Brooklyn.

 And fell in love with the boy who was so good lookin.